syncfusion-content/windowsforms-docs/WindowsForms/Maps/User-Interaction.md

 ![](Tooltip-Support_images/Tooltip-Support_img1.png)

-## Map Selection
+## Map selection

-Each shape in the map can be either selected or unselected when interacted with shapes.
+Each shape in a map can be either selected or unselected when interacted with shapes.
 There are two ways to select the map shapes:

-1. SingleSelection
+1. Single selection

-2. MultiSelection
+2. Multiple selection

-The selected map shapes is differentiate by its fill. `SelectedShapeColor`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.ShapeSetting~SelectedShapeColor.html] of ShapeSetting is used to fill the selected shape.
+The selected map shapes are differentiated by their fill.
+The [`SelectedShapeColor`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.UI.Xaml.Maps.ShapeSetting~SelectedShapeColor.html) of ShapeSetting is used to fill the selected shape.

-All selected shapes available in the `SelectedMapShapes`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.Maps~SelectedMapShapes.html] of ShapeFileLayer.
+All selected shapes are available in the [`SelectedMapShapes`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.Maps~SelectedMapShapes.html) of ShapeFileLayer.

-### Single Selection
+### Single selection

 Single selection allows only one map shape to be selected at a time.
-The user can select the shape by tapping on the shape.
-Single selection is enabled by the `EnableSelection`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.ShapeFileLayer~EnableSelection.html] property of ShapeFileLayer.
-If EnableSelection is set to true then the map can be selected.
-If it is set to false the shapes cannot be select.
-When any other shape or the map area is selected, then the shape which is already selected will be unselected.
+The user can select the shape by tapping the shape.
+Single selection is enabled by setting the [`EnableSelection`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.ShapeFileLayer~EnableSelection.html) property of ShapeFileLayer.
+If the EnableSelection property is set to true, the shapes can be selected.
+If it is set to false, the shapes cannot be selected.
+When any other shape or the map area is selected, the shape that has been already selected will be unselected.

-### Multi Selection
+### Multi selection

-Multiple shapes in the map can be selected when `SelectionMode`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.ShapeFileLayer~SelectionMode.html] of ShapeFileLayer is set to multiple.
-MultiSelection can be done when selecting shapes parallel by pressing Ctrl key and if Ctrl key released single selection can be performed.
+Multiple shapes in the map can be selected when the [`SelectionMode`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.ShapeFileLayer~SelectionMode.html) of ShapeFileLayer is set to multiple.
+Multiple selection can be done when selecting the shapes parallel by pressing Ctrl key.
+If the Ctrl key is released, single selection will be performed.

 {% tabs %}